Northern Virginia FC: Partnership with D.C. United

 In 2015, the Royals rebranded as Evergreen FC and partnered with Major League Soccer club D.C.
 United and formed a joint PDL team called D.C.
 United U-23, who combined their NPSL side with the Royals, to play in the PDL, finishing fifth in the Mid-Atlantic Division.

 Evergreen Hammers

 After the 2015 season, the Royals transferred their operations and relocated to Loudon County, Virginia in 2016 playing under the Evergreen FC banner as the Evergreen Hammers.

 Northern Virginia FC

 For the 2021 season, Evergreen which was already part of the Northern Virginia FC club, renamed the USL League Two club to sit under the NoVa FC banner.
-NoVa FC had already operated teams under that name in the lower level United Premier Soccer League and Eastern Premier Soccer League.
+NoVa FC had already operated teams under that name in the lower level United Premier Soccer League and American Premier Soccer League.

 On 27 August 2021, NoVa FC announced they would be reviving the women's program with a new side in the USL W League beginning in 2022.